 I challenge you to buy a quilt, or quilt scraps, and make something.
 It might be pillows or a tote bag or purse, a short or long skirt, a vest or a jacket or coat.
 Some kantha are made from silk and not cotton.
 The fun starts when you choose the quilt online.
 If anyone needs help, I will be happy to help you.
-The basic stitch is running stitch but of course you can add more embroidery to that yourself if you choose.
-Either sign up for my challenge in the studio or email me.
 I look forward to seeing what you choose.

 StyleARC Pattern Challenge

 Jane challenged her students to make a garment using a StyleARC pattern.
 The patterns are made in Australia and can be purchased from them or some styles can be purchased on Amazon or Etsy.
 The patterns purchased from StyleARC directly are for a single size.
 The patterns purchased from Amazon are multi sized.
 Students could choose any of the patterns for the challenge, and they made many interesting garments.

 Enjoy looking at all the StyleARC garments Jane's students created.

 Fall 2016 Sewing Retreat and Vacation in Auburn, CA